joyhuan/Networks/PowerCert.md

 ## SSL, TLS, HTTP, HTTPS Explained
 - HTTP (Hypertext transfer protocol)
   - The protocol that is used for viewing web pages
+  - In standard HTTP, all info is sent in clear text
+  - Vulnerable to hackers

+- HTTPS (Secure hypertext transfer protocol)
+  - Encrypts the data that is being retrieved by HTTP
+  - Uses encryption algorithms to scramble the data that's being transferred

+- SSL (Secure Sockets Layer)
+  - Protocol that's used to ensure security on the internet
+  - Uses public key encryption to secure data
+  - An SSL certificate is used to authenticate the identity of a website

+- TLS (Transport Layer Security)
+  - The latest industry standard cryptographic protocol
+  - The successor to SSL
+  - Authenticates the server, client, and encrypts the data

+## HDMI, DisplayPort, DVI, VGA, Thunderbolt - Video Port Comparison
+- VGA
+  - Video Graphics Array
+  - Older technology - developed in 1987
+  - Has 15 pins - divided into 3 rows
+  - Only carries analog data
+  - End adapter will typically have a blue color
+  - Was used on CRT monitors
+  - Can still be found on new equipment

+- DVI
+  - Digital Visual Interface
+  - Succeeded the VGA port
+  - Developed in 1999
+  - Designed to provide uncomproseed, high-quality video to LCD monitors
+  - DVI - A Used to send analog signals only
+  - DIV - D Used to send digital signals only
+  - DVI - I Used to send both analog and digital signals
+  - Dual link DVI has a max resolution of 2560 * 1600
+  - Single link DVI has a max resolution of 1920 * 1200

+- HDMI
+  - High Definition Multimedia Interface
+  - Has a broad range of use in electronic products
+  - Dominant Vidio Port Today
+  - Develped in 2002
+  - Designed for transmitting uncompressed video & audio through a single cable
+  - In 2009, HDMI 1.4 was released
+    - Added network communication
+    - Sends and receives data at 100 Mbit/s Ethernet
+    - 4K video at 30 Hz
+  - In 2017, HDMI 2.1 was released
+    - Higher resolutions & refresh rates
+    - 4K video at 120 Hz
+    - 8K video at 60 Hz
+    - 10K video for commercial A/V systems and specialty usages

+- DisplayPort
+  - Debuted in 2006
+  - Developed by VESA (Video Electronics Standard Association)
+  - Primarily used for video
+  - Can be used to carry USB & audio data
+  - High performance interface
+  - Can also connect to older ports by using adapters
+  - Has multi-monitor capability
+  - Allows the use of multiple monitors in a daisy chain configuration
+  - Has a locking mechanism that keeps the cable locked in place
+  - Royalty free
+  - March 2016, DisplayPort 1.4 was released
+    - Max resolution of 8K at 60 Hz
+- Thunderbolt
+  - High speed tech interface that outputs one serial signal from a combination of PCI express and the DisplayPort
+  - Can daisy chain up to 6 devices
+  - Released in 2011
+  - Version 1 & 2 Uses mini DisplayPort
+  - Version 3 Used USB type-C connector